stacksjs/nanofaker/docs/comparison.md

 ## Migration Difficulty

-How hard is it to switch to nanofaker?
+How hard is it to switch to ts-mocker?

 ### From @faker-js/faker